Shrewsbury Abbey railway station

-Shrewsbury Abbey was a railway station in Shrewsbury, Shropshire, England part of the Shropshire and Montgomeryshire Railway.
-It was named after the nearby Shrewsbury Abbey.
+Shrewsbury Abbey was a railway station in Shrewsbury, Shropshire, England.
+It was part of the Shropshire and Montgomeryshire Railway.
+It was named after Shrewsbury Abbey, to which was virtually adjacent.
 The station had an adjacent goods yard and wagon building works.

-Shrewsbury Abbey was originally planned to be just one station on a railway from Llanymynech to Market Drayton but when financial problems halted the project, it became the permanent terminus.
-However it was never connected to Shrewsbury Station.
-All passenger services would have to change here.
-This was because access to the mainline station was rejected on financial grounds and the obstruction of Shrewsbury station's joint operators, the Great Western Railway (GWR) and the London and North Western Railway.
+Shrewsbury Abbey was originally planned to be just one station on a railway from Llanymynech to Market Drayton, but when financial problems halted the project, it became the permanent terminus.
+It was very close to the English Bridge over the River Severn that leads into the centre of Shrewsbury.
+However, it was never connected to Shrewsbury Station, which had its own links with North Wales, just nine miles to the east, as well as the West Midlands and North West England.
+All passenger services had to change at the Abbey station.
+This was because access to the mainline station was rejected on financial grounds and due to the obstruction of Shrewsbury station's joint operators, the Great Western Railway (GWR) and the London and North Western Railway.